HHS/Head-Start-TTADP/README.md

 On the frontend, the lcov and HTML files are generated as normal, however on the backend, the folders are tested separately.
 The command `yarn coverage:backend` will concatenate the lcov files and also generate an HTML file.
 However, this provess requires `lcov` to be installed on a user's computer.
 On Apple, you can use Homebrew - `brew install lcov`.
 On a Windows machine, your path may vary, but two options include WSL and [this chocolatey package](https://community.chocolatey.org/packages/lcov).

 Another important note for running tests on the backend - we specifically exclude files on the backend that follow the ```*CLI.js``` naming convention (for example, ```adminToolsCLI.js```) from test coverage.
 This is meant to exclude files intended to be run in the shell.
 Any functionality in theses files should be imported from a file that is tested.
 The ```src/tools folder``` is where these files have usually lived and there are lots of great examples of the desired pattern in that folder.

-### Helpful notes on writing (backend) tests
-It's important that our tests fully clean up after themselves if they interact with the database.
-This way, tests do not conflict when run on the CI and remain as deterministic as possible.The best way to do this is to run them locally in an isolated environment and confirm that they are sanitary.

-With that in mind, there a few "gotchas" to remember to help write sanitary tests.
-- ```Grant.destroy``` needs to run with ```individualHooks: true``` or the related GrantNumberLink model prevents delete.
-- When you call ```Model.destroy``` you should be adding  ```individualHooks: true``` to the Sequelize options.
-Often this is required for proper cleanup.
-There may be times when this is undesirable; this should be indicated with a comment.
-- Be aware of paranoid models.
-For those models: force: true gets around the soft delete.
-If they are already soft-deleted though, you need to remove the default scopes paranoid: true does it, as well as Model.unscoped()
-- There are excellent helpers for creating and destroying common Model mocks in ```testUtils.js```.
-Be aware that they take a scorched earth approach to cleanup.
-For example, when debugging a flaky test, it was discovered that ```destroyReport``` was removing a commonly used region.

 ## Yarn Commands